dbcopas/enfolderer/README.md

 * Optional offline mode using full cache only

 ## Attribution
-Card data & images © Scryfall (https://scryfall.com).
+Card data & images © Wizards of the Coast (https://magic.wizards.com).
 Unofficial; not endorsed by Wizards of the Coast.

 ## License
 MIT